gambitproject/gambit/doc/gui.nash.rst

 The computed profiles can also be viewed in the reduced strategic game.
 Clicking on the strategic game icon changes the view to the reduced strategic form of the game, and shows the equilibrium profiles converted to mixed strategies in the strategic game.
+Hovering the mouse pointer over a strategy's row or column label there shows the analogous information for that strategy: its probability under the current profile, its payoff if played against the others' current play, and its player's overall payoff under the current profile.